skills-kr/idea-to-app-with-spark/.github/steps/2-step.md

 ### 📖 Theory: Continuous Refinement Through Conversation

 One of Spark's most powerful features is the ability for you to submit changes to continuously refine your project after the initial creation.
-You can use the chat interface on the left side to provide to keep changing things and making improvements.
-On day 1 it might still being annoying, but after a few days or weeks, you've made it super awesome.
+You can use the chat interface on the left side to keep changing things and making improvements.
+On day 1 it might still be annoying, but after a few days or weeks, you've made it super awesome.

 You can also target specific changes using the "Select element to edit" button.
 Rather than describe where to apply the change, this is like pointing your finger at something and describing the change.